PawseySC/bio-intro-containers/_episodes/31-build-docker.md

 #### Docker
 * Compatibility: image format can be run by all existing container engines, including Singularity;
-* Layered image format allows caching, for reduced build time during prototyping and development.
+* Layered image format allows caching, for reduced build time during prototyping and development (however shipping these images requires more effort).

 Note how, at present, both tools require root privileges for building, implying that this step cannot be performed on HPC, and requires a dedicated machine instead.